tahoe-lafs/tahoe-lafs/pyfec/README.txt

 (such as a string or array).
 The contents that are required to be present in these buffers are the same as for the C API.

-encode() also takes a list of desired shareids.
-Unlike the C API, the Python API accepts shareids of primary shares as well as secondary shares in its list of desired shareids.  encode() returns a list of buffer objects which contain the shares requested.
-For each requested share which is a primary share, the resulting list contains a reference to the apppropriate primary share from the input list.
-For each requested share which is a secondary share, the list contains a newly created string object containing that share.
+encode() also takes a list of desired blocknums.
+Unlike the C API, the Python API accepts blocknums of primary blocks as well as secondary blocks in its list of desired blocknums.  encode() returns a list of buffer objects which contain the blocks requested.
+For each requested block which is a primary block, the resulting list contains a reference to the apppropriate primary block from the input list.
+For each requested block which is a secondary block, the list contains a newly created string object containing that block.

-decode() also takes a list of integers indicating the shareids of the shares being passed int.  decode() returns a list of buffer objects which contain all of the primary shares of the original data (in order).
-For each primary share which was present in the input list, then the result list simply contains a reference to the object that was passed in the input list.
-For each primary share which was not present in the input, the result list contains a newly created string object containing that primary share.
+decode() also takes a list of integers indicating the blocknums of the blocks being passed int.  decode() returns a list of buffer objects which contain all of the primary blocks of the original data (in order).
+For each primary block which was present in the input list, then the result list simply contains a reference to the object that was passed in the input list.
+For each primary block which was not present in the input, the result list contains a newly created string object containing that primary block.

 Beware of a "gotcha" that can result from the combination of mutable data and the fact that the Python API returns references to inputs when possible.